Ed1123/100-days-of-code/log.md

 **Thoughts:** Tough day at work.
 Feel a bit tentious for a client that was unhappy with its computer (after 3 months), but everything ended up going well. (not in my relation, but...well…)

+### Day 45: February 29, 2020 (Divide and conquer assignments)

+**Today's Progress**: Implement the binary search algorithm in python.
+Also tried to solve the problem of finding a majority element in an array in O(n logn).
+No success yet.

+**Thoughts:** Productive day at home.
+I did some tasks I was procrastinating.

 **Link(s) to work**